 • Comprehensive Healing Toolkit delivered to all participants

-• Weekly Embodiment exercises.
+• Weekly Embodiment exercises

 • Weekly Journal Prompts